 Walking and Waking Up

-In a materialistic society that stresses speed, production, and the accumulation of goods and status, we have been conditioned to scurry and stagger ahead without being fully aware of our bodies in the present moment.
-Distracted, lost in our thoughts much of the time, the miraculous sea of sensations and energies that constitute Life each moment remain beneath the level of consciousness.
+In a materialistic society that stresses speed, production, and the accumulation of goods and status, we have been conditioned to scurry and stagger ahead without being fully aware of the present moment.
+Distracted, lost in our thoughts much of the time, the miraculous sea of sensations and energies that constitute Life As It Is each moment remains beneath the level of consciousness.

 The good news is that it doesn't have to be this way.
+We don't have to sleepwalk through our lives.
 We each have the ability to awaken.
 It can happen with the very next step.

 Although the slow motion technique that we share in Monday Morning Mindfulness is a useful and powerful technique, there are many other forms of walking meditation.